SysDesignMeetup/challenge_kvstore/README.md

 One thing I have a strong opinion on: let's reserve any `CamelCase` identifier as a "compile-time" enum value.

-Tuples can be introduced organically `(python, style)`, variant types emerge naturally as Haskell algebraic types (`None | Maybe x`), and and data classes of a small number of fields are effectively dictionaries where the key is a compile-time "enum value" term (`{ TheAnswer: "42", TheQuestion: "why not?" }`).
+Tuples can be introduced organically `(python, style)`, variant types emerge naturally as Haskell algebraic types (`None | Maybe x`), and data classes of a small number of fields are effectively dictionaries where the key is a compile-time "enum value" term (`{ TheAnswer: "42", TheQuestion: "why not?" }`).

 When it comes to async-await, I am thinking that for the first version of this pseudo-DSL we can omit the syntactic sugar and live with callbacks.